Tony Gourley: Background

-Tony Gourley's birth was registered in Rochdale district, Lancashire, England.
+Gourley was born in Rochdale, Lancashire, England.

 Career

 Gourley started his career with Rochdale Hornets.
 In 1979, he was signed by Salford for a fee of £10,000.
 A year later he joined the newly formed Fulham, and was a key member of their inaugural squad.
 He spent five seasons at the club before being forced to retire after suffering an eye injury in a match against Bridgend Blue Dragons in March 1985.

 Gourley also played two games for Lancashire.